rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

  - Is there a way to avoid `foo/bar` turning in to the potentially ambiguous `foo_bar`?
  - Can we mitigate some of typosquatting?
  - How can we represent namespaced crates in the registry trie?
+ - How do we represent namespaced crates in the URLs of crates.io and docs.rs?

 # Future possibilities